larsacus/theonlylars.com/source/_posts/2013-01-20-cocoapods-creating-a-pod-spec.markdown

 6. Rinse, repeat until component installs correctly

 ##Subspecs
-A cool feature of cocoapods is it's ability for you to specify sub-components of your component to include.
+A cool feature of cocoapods is its ability for you to specify sub-components of your component to include.
 This will enable other developers to be able to a-la-carte choose which sub-components of your library to include in their project.
 This reduces the bloat, especially when only some parts of your project have dependencies on other large components.

 Subspecs are totally optional in your podspec.